 During the day– When you want the baby to sleep, I recommend a light swaddle such as the Aden and Anais blankets.
 I use the crib from the start for at least 1 to 2 naps which I think is helpful later on.
 For some reason, moms can be scared to use the crib so I recommend starting during the day when you’re awake so you start to feel more comfortable.

 At night, from now until around week 10– Swaddle that baby tightly using the Summer Swaddles (I tried soooooo many and these were the best).
 I recommend putting the baby down for the night in a flat bassinet, pack and play or co-sleeper in your room.
-Then when she wakes for the middle of the night feedings, keep the lights very, very dim, change her, feed her (keep talking to a minimum) and put her in the Rock and Play, motion on.
-Set both the motion and the sound machine for 45 minutes.
+Then when she wakes for the middle of the night feedings, keep the lights very, very dim, change her, feed her (keep talking to a minimum) and put her back to bed.
 Yes, even if she’s still awake.
 You are starting right away to teach her to fall asleep drowsy.

 It is not an easy month.
 You will be sleep deprived.
 And cranky.
 And more in love than you thought possible (even if it’s not your first!).
 If you take only one thing away from this article and by far the most important sleep advice for this month- DO NOT GIVE UP ON THE SWADDLE!
 The Moro Reflex is a very real thing and all babies have it.
 You must find a swaddle that works for you and your baby to extend a deep, restful sleep for you both.